 - Carriers will report their chargeable premises and associations for the previous financial year to the Australian Communications and Media Authority (ACMA) in October each year.
 The ACMA will assess carriers' charge liability and invoice them each year.
 Carriers pay their charge liability into a Special Account established by the legislation.
 The ACMA provides further advice to carriers about their obligations under the RBS.

 - In line with the requirements of section 102ZB of the Telecommunications (Consumer Protection and Service Standards) Act 1999 (the TCPSS Act), the Department maintains a register of contracts for the funding of Fixed Wireless Broadband and Satellite Broadband entered into under section 80 of the TCPSS Act.

 Contract Payment Mechanism: The contract allows for the distribution of funds from the RBS Special Account to NBN Co through the issuing of a Nominal Funding Entitlement Certificate by the Department for each relevant financial year during the contract term.
-In line with the requirements of section 86 of the TCPSS Act, the Department has issued a Nominal Funding Entitlement Certificate to NBN Co for the funding financial year ending 30 June 2022 PDF: 86 KB and for the funding financial year ending 30 June 2023 PDF: 435 KB.
+In line with the requirements of section 86 of the TCPSS Act, the Department has issued Nominal Funding Entitlement Certificates to NBN Co for the funding financial year ending 30 June 2022 PDF: 86 KB and for the funding financial year ending 30 June 2023 PDF: 435 KB.

 - Further information is below under 2—Regional Broadband Scheme

 The reforms to the carrier separation arrangements commenced on 25 August 2020, three months after Royal Assent.

 - Amendments to the carrier separation rules commenced on 25 August 2020.
 These amendments include the provision of ACCC powers to approve functional separation undertakings for controllers of lines providing superfast fixed-line services, and amendments to the exemptions from the wholesale-only requirements for suppliers of such services.